novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-133.md

 No matter how much he pretended otherwise, he couldn't hide his true nature.

-Chairman Kim Sung-moo, who saw through this, had to question whether his daughter would indeed find a good spouse.
+A kindred soul can see their own reflection, so he had to question whether his daughter would indeed find a good spouse.
+Kim Sung-moo has known best the struggle his daughter has been through with such a father.
+What will happen if her husband is similar?

-Especially when Kim Ah-young mentioned a business trip to the U.S. the next morning.
+That concern intensified when Kim Ah-young mentioned a business trip to the U.S. the next morning.

 "Why the U.S.?"